 Facebook Instagram Twist

-What made you want to work at LA?
+What made you want to volunteer at Learning Ally?

-What's something most people at LA don't know about you?
+What's something most people at Learning Ally don't know about you?

-What do you like the most about working at LA?
+What do you like most about volunteering at Learning Ally?

 What do you do during your free time?

 Actually, I spend most of my time volunteering, whether it is with earning Ally or other reading services, tutoring at a local elementary school (2nd and 3rd graders mostly, learning to read), calling BINGO once a month, doing other non-profit voice work, etc. I am also the disembodied voice at two maritime conferences in Connecticut telling attendees where to go and what to do next and have for the last few years been the house announcer for the Orange County Children's Theater (California) reminding folks about photography, food, etc. I have also voiced several online courses for two maritime not-for-profit entities, In fact, I average about 150 hours a month of volunteer work -- when not traveling -- doing this type of "work."